aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 ## Custom ANTA catalog

-You can now provide custom ANTA catalogs to the AVD `eos_validate_state` role.
+You can provide custom ANTA catalogs to the AVD `eos_validate_state` role.
 By default, AVD will search for catalog YAML files in the `custom_anta_catalogs` directory and incorporate these tests into the existing dynamically created catalog from AVD.
 The custom catalog files must be named as follows:

 - `<hostname>.yml` or `<hostname>.yaml`
 - `<group>.yml` or `<group>.yaml`